tobias-walle/ai.nvim/README.md

 require('ai').setup({
   -- The model that is used per default.
   -- The "mini" model is used for tasks which might use a lot of tokens or in which speed is especially important.
-  -- You can customize which model should be used for which task in the "chat", "command" or "completion" settings. default_models = {
+  -- You can customize which model should be used for which task in the "command" or "completion" settings. default_models = {
-    default = 'anthropic:claude-3-5-sonnet-latest',
+    default = 'anthropic:claude-3-7-sonnet-latest',
     mini = 'anthropic:claude-3-5-haiku-latest',
     nano = 'openai:gpt-4.1-nano',
+    thinking = 'openai:o4-mini',
   },
   -- A list of model that can be easily switched between (using :AiChangeModels) selectable_models = {
     {
-      default = 'anthropic:claude-3-5-sonnet-latest',
+      default = 'anthropic:claude-3-7-sonnet-latest',
       mini = 'anthropic:claude-3-5-haiku-latest',
       nano = 'openai:gpt-4.1-nano',
+      thinking = 'openai:o4-mini',
     },
     {
       default = 'openai:gpt-4.1',
       mini = 'openai:gpt-4.1-mini',
       nano = 'openai:gpt-4.1-nano',
+      thinking = 'openai:o4-mini',
+    },
+  },
+  -- Special request options for specific models model_overrides = {
+    ['.*:o4%-mini'] = {
+      request = {
+        temperature = 1,
+      },
     },
   },
   -- You can add custom adapters if you are missing a LLM provider.